wechaty/docusaurus/docusaurus/docs/explainations/chatbot-testing.md

 - [Dimon](http://dimon.co/)

-  This is a platform that helps chatbot makers to identify and fix issues in chabot conversations.
+  This is a platform that helps chatbot makers to identify and fix issues in chatbot conversations.
 It offers features such as decreased testing time and constant monitoring as a result providing real-time notification if something goes wrong.
 It also supports a number of IM platforms.
 We recommend you learn more about it on the [Dimon site](http://dimon.co/) to see if it suits your needs.

 ## Key considerations when testing Wechaty chatbots